 - Any registered student in grades 3-12 can participate in this event.
 Students will be evaluated according to their grade level.

 - A video of a person signing all the selections will be prepared and made available early in the year for students to use in their preparation and practice for this event.
 This video is intended for those students who do not have the opportunity to learn from an adult with signing experience.
 It will include instructions to help students understand the meaning behind the signs.
 The interpretations in the video will be valid for each selection, but are certainly not the only correct interpretations.

 - Teaching Video NOW Available.
-When you click on the link, you will be directed to Mrs.Pitmon’s site.
-Select VIDEO VAULT from the menu, then 2015 LTC.
-Go to Mrs. Pitmon’s Site.
+When you click on the link, you will be directed to Mrs.Pitmon’s YouTube site.
+Go to Mrs. Pitmon’s YouTube Channel.

 - Signing OR Interpreting: Students must choose to participate in either the Signing for the Deaf or Interpreting for the Deaf portion of the event.
 Different guidelines & rules are provided later in this document for each area.

 - Experience Levels: Both the Signing and the Interpreting portions of this event have Beginning, Intermediate, and Advanced experience levels that a student can choose to participate in.
 Descriptions of those skill levels are provided later in this document.

 Information Needed, In Addition to Normal Registration Process (at least 2 weeks prior)

 - Each participating student and/or church coordinator is responsible for sending the following information to the event coordinator at least 2 weeks before the convention.
 Click Here to provide that info now.
 OR USE FORM AT BOTTOM OF THIS PAGE

 Is the student participating in Signing OR Interpreting?

 Is the student’s experience level Beginning, Intermediate, or Advanced?

 Are interpreting services needed (if the participant is hearing-impaired)?